Brennername/menu-maker/README.md

 This is development code, if you weren't sent here to look at it then you don't need it.

+## Express on Heroku

+This repo has been setup to run in prod mode on heroku, but it is in no way secure or recommended for public use.
+To run it with ng instead of express you must change the package.json start parameter to reflect which one you want.
+If you don't know how to do that, then you probably don't want to do that.

+## The following is auto generated and may not be accurate instructions

 ## Development server